slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Arrogance is a smokescreen for insecurity.' -- Amy Cuddy*

 <!--
+Freud was the one who realized that people’s insecurities drove them to excess and overcompensation.
+Freud was also the one who understood that people are, at heart, animals and are easily manipulated, especially in groups.

 analogy: confidence is like a building

 If you can show up in the world as a man who is confident in who he is and what he believes and maintain a strong congruence in your thoughts, words, and deeds, then the sky is the limit.